Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Derik de Bruin - Bank of America Merrill Lynch

 Okay.
 All right.
 Great.
 And then, just one other longer question.
-So whenever I see the phrase upgrade cycle, I'm – it makes me want to ask three questions, which is, what is the size of your installed base, how much of that install base is in the middle of an upgrade?
+So whenever I see the phrase upgrade cycle, I'm – it makes me want to ask three questions, which is, what is the size of your installed base, how much of that installed base is in the middle of an upgrade?
 And then what's an ASP?
 Just trying to put a revenue number around it.

 Frank H. Laukien - Bruker Corp.